riqui99/flypi/README.md

 sudo pip install -r requirements.txt
 ```

->Note: For performance, flypi allows you to save the sessions of flights in MongoDB, but this is not a requirement.
-If you do not have it installed on the system, it is automatically detected and the sessions being stored on file system.
+>Note: For performance, Flypi allows you to save the sessions of flights in MongoDB, but this is not a requirement.
+If you do not have MongoDB installed and running on the system, it is automatically detected and the sessions being stored on file system instead of database.

 You need to install: `sudo apt-get install python-dev`